Thinking about rafting in the Taiwan rivers? Have you ever imagined conquering rushing rapids, surrounded by breathtaking scenery?

 Taiwan’s landscape, crisscrossed with numerous rivers, presents an ideal setting for white water rafting.
 The abundance of flowing water holds immense potential for developing a commercial rafting industry, catering to both locals and adventure-seeking tourists.
 While the commercial potential remains untapped, rafting is steadily gaining popularity in Taiwan.

-If you interested in outdoor activities, you must not miss our post on Hiking in Taiwan – 7 Best Trails to Visit.
+If you interested in outdoor activities, you must not miss our post on Hiking in Taiwan – 7 Best Trails to Visit and our detailed surfing guide.

 Despite its promising prospects, rafting in Taiwan is still in its early stages of development.
 The lack of comprehensive safety regulations and limited government support have hindered the growth of the industry.
 However, with careful planning and implementation of safety measures, rafting in Taiwan has the potential to flourish into a thriving recreational activity.